atlanticwave-sdx/sdx-oxp-integrator/os-base/validator/README.md

 The function named 'validate' that take one parameter: data.
 The first parameter 'data' takes json data as input and validates the given data against the provided JSON schema and returns the result of the validation.

-Note: Make sure that 'validator.yaml' the yaml_spec_file is present in the current directory, where you are validating the json data.
+Note: 'validator.yaml' the yaml_spec_file is packaged with 'sdx-topology-validator' module, so no need of having it from the user side.

 Example of usage:
 from sdx_topology_validator import validate